Flash War: Main plot

 The two run as fast as they can (with Wally outrunning Barry at the last moment) and soon cause a massive disruption in the Speed Force.
 They meet up with the Justice League and Titans as they are soon taken out by Zoom.
 He explains he lied to Wally to get them both to break the force barrier so he can get more power.
 He says he has seen the future and needs a hero to be there to save everyone from it.
 He shows off the brand new Strength Force and Sage Force he acquired, puts on Barry's old flash suit, and claims himself as "The Flash".

 Hunter Zolomon fights off Barry and Wally, blaming them for his misfortunes.
 Hunter Zolomon says he broke the Flash family, and runs in the Speed Force to go back in time and fix everything.
-Wallace West, Iris West and Captain Cold are in a pocket dimension after the 25th century Central City is gone, and Wallace starts running.
+Wallace West, Iris West and Commander Cold are in a pocket dimension after the 25th century Central City is gone, and Wallace starts running.
 While chasing after Hunter, Wally nearly gets distracted by the past but Barry makes him focus.
 They arrived in the 25th century, and Barry is shocked that Iris, Wallace, and Commander Cold are gone.
 Hunter Zolomon beats up the Flashes and nearly kills Wally, but Wally uses his temporal seizure to harm Hunter Zolomon while saying that they used to be friends.

 Barry realizes that Wally's temporal seizures hurt Hunter Zolomon, and Wally says he does not know if he can catch up to Hunter, as well as afraid that he will lose his memories of his family.
 Barry tells Wally that he should embrace his memories of his family, his connection to his past is his greatest gift, and Wally is the fastest man alive.
 This gives Wally enough power to catch up to Hunter Zolomon and beat him.
-Barry lands back in present day Central City where Wallace West arrives with Iris and Captain Cold.
-Wallace is angry at Barry for leaving them alone in the 25th century, while Commander Cold says the Force Barrier is a mess, which means the Speed Force isn't stable and no one cant go back in time.
+Barry lands back in present day Central City where Wallace West arrives with Iris and Commander Cold.
+Wallace is angry at Barry for leaving them alone in the 25th century, while Commander Cold says the Force Barrier is a mess, which means the Speed Force isn't stable and no one can go back in time.
 Wally West lands in Mount Hood, Oregon where Barry finds him, where Wally realizes that Hunter Zolomon won.
 Wally West, angry at himself, starts running to get his mind of what happened, and Bart Allen emerges from the Speed Force.